 Economic inequality is increasingly recognized as a pressing social and political issue.
 At the same time, academic research on economic inequality is highly fragmented and discipline-specific.
 Economists and political scientists are primarily interested in patterns of class inequality within countries, while international relations scholars focus on the determinants and consequences of economic inequality between countries.
 Other dimensions of economic inequality (e.g. gender, ethnicity) are studied by sociologists and anthropologists.
 Disciplinary differences are reinforced by different conceptual understandings (inequality of opportunity vs. inequality of outcomes) and methodologies (quantitative vs. qualitative).
-At CEU, reflecting this broader pattern, colleagues from various departments have been involved in research and teaching economic inequality from various perspectives, which, however, have so far rarely been brought together.
-This is the rationale of our proposal for a new cross-departmental course on economic inequality, to be test-run during AY 2018/19.
+This cross-departmental course seeks to bring these different perspectives together.
+It is run in cooperation with colleagues from the departments of economics, political science, sociology and gender studies.